-Those fears seem to be legitimized when robotics and AI companies build machines to perform tasks typically filled by low-income workers.
+Those fears seem to be legitimized when robotics and AI companies build machines to perform tasks typically carried out by low-income workers.
 Self-service kiosks are replacing cashiers, apple-picking robots are replacing field workers, and down the road, driverless cars will replace taxi drivers, and so on.

-The Harvard Business Review says wasted time and inefficient processes costs American companies more than $3 trillion every year.
+Harvard Business Review says wasted time and inefficient processes cost American companies more than $3 trillion every year.
 For the sales organization, the real value AI brings to the table is simplifying and improving inefficient processes when they augment sales rep intelligence.

 What is augmented intelligence?

-Artificial intelligence is often designed to mirror human intelligence, while augmented intelligence elevates human intelligence and aids them in working faster and smarter.
-Augmented intelligence tools are created to help rather than replace humans.
+Artificial intelligence is often designed to mirror human intelligence, while augmented intelligence elevates human intelligence and helps people work faster and smarter.
+Augmented intelligence tools are created to help, rather than replace, humans.

 Augmented intelligence follows a five-function cadence that allows it to learn with human influence.
 It repeats a cycle of understanding, interpretation, reasoning, learning, and assurance.
 Here’s how it works: